Anna Katharina Shreds Abs In Gray Sports Bra & Black Leggings: ‘Getting Creative With Your Workouts’

 “You have the best abs I’ve seen,” praised a third devotee of the fitness model.

-“Hard work equals great abs…..very nice,” a fourth Instagram user noted, including three flame emoji indicating that the workout and the model’s look was hot.
+“Hard work equals great abs…..very nice,” a fourth Instagram user noted, including three flame emoji indicating that the workout and the model’s look were hot.

-The Inquisitr previously reported that Anna shared a sexy photograph of herself wearing a bikini from Fashion Nova while sitting in a hammock that her Instagram followers loved.
+The Inquisitr previously reported that Anna shared a sexy photograph of herself wearing a bikini from Fashion Nova while sitting in a hammock, which her Instagram followers loved.
 In the post, the model noted that she’s barely hanging in there using a clever play on words.